Chicago wins first WNBA title with 80-74 win over Phoenix

 Diana Taurasi was fouled on the next possession shooting a 3-pointer and made the first two free throws, but missed the third.

-Vandersloot then scored in the lane to seal the victory setting off the celebration.
+Vandersloot then scored in the lane to seal the victory and set off the celebration.
 As the final buzzer sounded, Parker sprinted to the corner of the court and hugged her family with tears in her eyes.

-“Their defense went to another level trapping BG,” Phoenix coach Sandy Brondello said.
-“We got some good looks, layups. we missed them and they made them.
-Allie really changed the momentum of the game there.”

-Quigley, who also hails from Illinois, got the decisive run started and Parker tied the game with a 3-pointer before Dolson's baskets.
+“It was amazing to just hug my dad and my mom,” Parker said.
+“It was just an amazing feeling to be from here and see so many people in the stands that have been supporting you since you started.
+It’s just a moment where you just have to really take it in.”

 It was a full-circle moment for Parker, who triumphantly returned home to Chicago this season after spending 13 years with Los Angeles.
 She has been continually called the Sky’s missing piece throughout the playoffs, a label she proved accurate many times during Chicago’s stunning run, winning the title as a six-seed.